garrardkitchen/blog/content/posts/permission-denied-while-trying-to-connect-to-the-docker-daemon-socket.md

 tags: docker, linux, github actions, GHA, Self-Hosted Runner, dotnet, Azure Container Registry, ACR, containers, pods
 ---

-Out of the blue today, first day back after Christmas break, I got this when running a GH Actions Workflow on one of our Self-Hosted linux Runners 😱:
+Out of the blue today, my first day back after Christmas break, I got this when running a GH Actions Workflow on one of our Self-Hosted Linux Runners 😱:

 {{< hint danger >}}